Kreller99/fall2020/sphinx/source/about.rst

 * 20 weeks (until your exam)
 * 14 hours a week

-  * 5,5 hours teachings
+  * 3 hours teachings
-  * 8,5 hours homework
+  * 11 hours homework

-**It is important that you attend class – reading the material is not enough.**

-* Take notes!
-(Many of the things i will show you will not directly be in the reading materials.)

 Sessions Workflow
 -----------------
-8:30 - 9:30 repetition

-* Student presentation of exercises
-* Q&A exercises and last weeks topic
-* Recap of last weeks topic
+12:15 - 12:45 : Feedback on the exercises from last week
+12:45 - 13:15 : New stuff & Small exercises (ping pong)
+13:15 - 13:30 : Break

-9:30 - 11:45 - New stuff
+13:30 - 15:00 : New stuff & Small exercises (ping pong)

-* new stuff
-* small exercises
-* new stuff

-12:30 - 14:00 Exercises in class, Homework, Q&A
+15:00 - 15:30 : Recap and what to do until next time talk.

 Software Needed for the Course
 ------------------------------
-* Terminal
+* Terminal / Powershell

-  * Best is Git Bash, but any shell will work.

 * Git

-* Jupyter Notebook
+* Docker

-* Any text editor or ide of your own choise will do.
+* A text editor or IDE

 Course materials
 ----------------